ShchebetovaEK/second/README.md

 * Take totalCost
 * Archiv doctor
 * Archiv patient
-* Archiv admin
+* Delete admin
 * Search by last name
+* Send message about min balance
+* Send message about discount for birthday
 ***

 _Patient role_
 ---
 * Go to the "main" page
-* Go to price page
 * Go to our doctors page
 * Go to about page
 * Change locale